 Determining Legal Responsibility in Premises Liability Claims

-Whether or not a landowner is liable for injuries typically turns on whether they were negligent in the maintenance or upkeep of their property.
+Whether or not a public or private property owner is liable for injuries typically turns on whether they were negligent in the maintenance or upkeep of their property.
 Landowners are expected to take reasonable steps to minimize the risk to guests on their properties.
 This includes removing dangerous hazards and inspecting for hidden hazards.
-If a landowner fails to adhere to this threshold of reasonable care and causes injury, they are negligent.
+If a property owner fails to adhere to this threshold of reasonable care and causes injury, they are negligent.

 To prove negligence, it is usually sufficient to show that the property owner knew about the dangerous condition and did nothing to address it.
 Evidence like video recordings, communication records, or prior accident reports can show a landowner knew about a specific danger and failed to act.

 The rules surrounding property owner liability depend on the specific property type and the reasons the victim was on the property.
-These rules are complex, but a premises liability attorney can untangle them and find a path to pursue your due compensation.
+These rules are complex, but a Newark premises liability lawyer can untangle them and find a path to pursue your due compensation.

 Compensation You Can Recover with a Premises Liability Claim in Newark

-Depending on the circumstances of the accident and your injuries, we can pursue compensation for:
+Depending on the circumstances of the premises liability accident and your injuries, we can pursue compensation for:

 - Medical Bills – A financial settlement will primarily pay for the cost of medical treatment.
-This includes emergency medical bills, rehabilitative costs, prescriptions, medical equipment, and more.
+This includes emergency medical expenses, rehabilitative costs, prescriptions, medical equipment, and more.

 - Lost Income – Your settlement will also compensate you for any work income you missed because of your injuries.
 Work income includes regular hourly pay/salary, bonuses, commissions, tips, and other forms of employment compensation.